A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

 \begin{proposition}[Upper bound on gate cost of the MMG protocol~{\cite{MMG19}}] For any graph with $N$ nodes, the number of gates required to create a GHZ state among all $N$ nodes, according to the MMG protocol, scales as $O(N^2)$. \end{proposition}

-\begin{proof} The MMG protocol of Ref.~\cite{MMG19} proceeds by starting with a minimum spanning tree for the graph.
-Then, an arbitrary leaf node of the tree is chosen, and the star expansion protocol is applied successively on non-leaf neighbors of the chosen leaf node until all of the nodes are included in the GHZ state.
-If the number of non-leaf neighbors is $L$, then the gate cost is $\sum_{i=1}^L g_1(k_i)$.
-We can bound this from above by summing over all nodes, i.e.,

-where we have made use of the fact that $\sum_{i=1}^N k_i=2(N-1)$, i.e., the sum of the degrees is equal to twice the number of edges, and the number of edges in the minimum spanning tree is necessarily $N-1$. \end{proof}

 Let us now also observe that we can significantly reduce the gate cost of the star expansion Protocol by noticing that the end result of the protocol is a GHZ state, either with or without the central node.
-If the central node is to be excluded, then by the Bipartite~B protocol (see App.~\ref{sec-Bipartite_B_protocol}), the gate cost is $k-1$.
-If the central node is to be included, then the gate cost is also $k-1$, using the protocol in App.~\ref{sec-Bell_star_to_GHZ}.
+If the central node is to be excluded, then by the Bipartite~B protocol of Ref.~\cite{CC12}, the gate cost is $k-1$.
+If the central node is to be included, then the gate cost is also $k-1$, using Protocol~\ref{alg:Bell_star_to_GHZ}.
 This represents a quadratic reduction in gate cost, from $O(k^2)$ (as established in Ref.~\cite{MMG19}) to $O(k)$.

-\paragraph*{Comparison to Ref.~\texorpdfstring{\cite{fischer2021graph}}{Fischer}.} The lower bound on gate count in \cite{fischer2021graph} is reached when a single node is connected to all other nodes in the graph, resulting in \( N - 2 \) gates—consistent with our protocol's gate count.
-However, as we prove below, the upper bound in \cite{fischer2021graph} scales as \( O(N^2) \).
-Therefore, our protocol generally achieves a lower gate count, except in the specific scenario where one node connects to all others, in which case our protocol matches the gate count in \cite{fischer2021graph}.
+\paragraph*{Comparison to Ref.~\texorpdfstring{\cite{fischer2021graph}}{Fischer}.} The lower bound on gate count in Ref.~\cite{fischer2021graph} is reached when a single node is connected to all other nodes in the graph, resulting in \( N - 2 \) gates—consistent with our protocol's gate count.
+However, as we prove below, the upper bound in Ref.~\cite{fischer2021graph} scales as \( O(N^2) \).
+Therefore, our protocol generally achieves a lower gate count, except in the specific scenario where one node connects to all others, in which case our protocol matches the gate count in Ref.~\cite{fischer2021graph}.

 \begin{proposition}[Upper bound on gate cost in Ref.~{\cite{fischer2021graph}}] For a graph with \( N \) nodes, the upper bound on the number of gates required to create a GHZ state across all \( N \) nodes, as specified by the protocol in Ref.~\cite{fischer2021graph}, scales as \( O(N^2) \). \end{proposition}